A savory one-dish stew with cannellini beans, leafy greens, chicken sausage and tomato sauce, all topped with cheesy bread crumbs. Yum!

 - Add the chicken: Rather than chicken parts (delicious, but longer to cook), I subbed convenient chicken sausage links, which cook through in minutes.

-- Stir in 2 cups of Premium Roasted Garlic Sauce, canned white beans, and a little water.
+- Stir in 2 cups of your favorite pasta sauce, canned white beans, and a little water.

 - After about 20 minutes of simmering on the stovetop, stir in whatever greens you prefer (I like baby spinach or kale).